Convex bodies and asymptotic invariants for powers of monomial ideals: Asymptotic invariants for families of monomial ideals

 \begin{thm} Let $I\subseteq K[x_1,\dots,x_n]$ be a monomial ideal with $\alpha(I)=d$.
 If $d-1\equiv k\mod(n)$, $0\leq k<n$, then the following inequalities hold

 \end{thm} \begin{proof} This follows from \Cref{prop:ineq}, \Cref{homomaxhasleastalpha} and \Cref{modkformula}. \end{proof}

-Note that the above inequalities establish the truth of \Cref{conj:weakChudnovski} for monomial ideals $I$ which have the maximal ideal as an associated prime.
+The above inequalities establish the validity of \Cref{conj:weakChudnovski} for monomial ideals $I$ which have the maximal ideal as an associated prime.
 For this class of ideals, \Cref{conj:Chudmon} is obviously satisfied as well, since the symbolic and ordinary powers agree and thus $\widehat{\alpha}(I)=\alpha(I)$.